 BETH ELLIOTT, MSW, LICSW

-Beth is a clinician at Boston NeuroDynamics, providing therapy, trauma informed therapy, neuroregulation.
-Beth participated in the BCIA Neurofeedback training given through Boston NeuroDynamics in October 2019, and she continues to deepen her understanding of neurofeedback treatment of various disorders through combining it with many aspects of psychotherapy.
+Beth is a clinician at Boston NeuroDynamics, providing telehealth therapy and telehealth trauma informed therapy.
+Beth participated in the BCIA Neurofeedback training given through Boston NeuroDynamics in October 2019 and was a neurofeedback clinician and therapist at Boston NeuroDynamics from 2020-2022.
+She continues to deepen her understanding of neurofeedback treatment of various disorders through combining it with many aspects of psychotherapy.

 Beth is fluent in English.